 If your dream is to attend medical school, it’s certainly a worthy endeavor.
 As a health care professional, you can make a positive impact on the world.
 But it’s no secret that attending medical school is also very expensive.

-According to the Association of American Medical Colleges, the average medical student graduates with $196,520 in student loan debt.
-However, the average salary for a primary care physician is $313,000, so the heavy debt burden may be worth it.
+According to the Association of American Medical Colleges (AAMC), the average medical student graduates with $196,520 in student loan debt.
+However, the average salary for a primary care physician is almost $215,000, so the heavy debt burden may be worth it.

 And fortunately, there are many scholarships available to students attending medical schools.
 Medical school scholarships can help you significantly cut down on your student loan debt.

 If you’re looking for ways to pay for medical school, scholarships are the best place to start.
 When you earn a scholarship, that’s free money that you won’t have to repay after graduation.
-Listed below are the 10 best scholarships for medical education.
+Listed below are the twelve best scholarship programs for medical education.

 1. Physicians of Tomorrow Awards

-The Physicians of Tomorrow Awards is a scholarship given by the American Medical Association (AMA).
-Every year, the AMA awards 10 different $10,000 scholarships to third-year medical students.
+The Physicians of Tomorrow Awards is a medical school scholarship given by the American Medical Association (AMA).
+Every year, the AMA awards 10 different $10,000 scholarships to third-year medical school students.

 If you’re interested in the scholarships, contact the financial aid office at your school.
 If you are selected for nomination, then you’ll submit the following information: